 4.11 Release and Disclosure of Inspection Reports

 General Public Disclosure and Exemptions.
 Except for report enclosures containing exempt information, all final inspection reports will be routinely disclosed to the public.
-Information that should not appear in an inspection report is described in 10 CFR 2.790 and 9.17.
+Information that should not appear in an inspection report is described in 10 CFR 2.790 and in 10 CFR 9.17.
 Management Directive 8.8, “Management of Allegations,” addresses how an inspection report may be used to document allegation follow up activities.
 IMC 0620, "Inspection Documents and Records," gives guidance on acquiring and controlling NRC records, including inspection-related documents.
 Sensitive–unclassified information (i.e., Safeguards Information, Official Use Only, proprietary information) should not be released as per instructions from the Office of Administration, Division of Facility Security.

 Release of Investigation-Related Information.
 When an inspector accompanies an investigator on an investigation, the inspector must not release either the investigation report or his or her individual input to the investigation report.
 This information is exempt from disclosure by 10 CFR 9.17 and must not be circulated outside the NRC without specific approval of the OI approving official.